Cerro Blanco (volcano): Aeolian landscapes

 Wind has also formed demoiselles and yardangs in the ignimbrites.
 These are particularly well expressed in the Campo de Piedra Pomez area southeast of the Carachipampa valley, a 25 × 5 km area where yardangs, hoodoos and wind-exposed cliffs create a majestic landscape.
 The structures reach widths of 2–20 m and heights of 10 m and form an array-like assembly.
 They have fluted surfaces.
 The yardangs appear to form beginning from either a pre-existing topographic elevation or a fumarolic vent where the rock has been hardened, and eventually develop through a series of early, intermediate and late yardang forms as wind and wind-transported particles erode the rocks.
 Their layout may be influenced by regional tectonics, pre-existent topography and the patterns formed by the ignimbrite deposits.
 Exposed rocks are often covered with brown, orange or beige desert varnish and sometimes are oversteepened and collapse.

 Bedrock ridges are cut into ignimbrites of the Incahuasi valley.
 This terrain gradually leads over into the megaripple-covered surface through an increased gravel cover.
 The development of these megaripples appears to have been influenced by the underlying bedrock ridges which move along with the overlying ripples.
 These bedrock ridges are formed through erosion by wind and by wind-transported particles, it is not clear how they are then exposed from the ripples.
 Additional aeolian landforms in the region are known and include ventifacts and so-called "aeolian rat tails"; these are small structures which form when erosion-resistant rock fragments slow wind erosion in their lee, thus leaving a tail-like area where less rock is eroded.
 Wind streaks occur in groups.

 The Campo de Piedra Pómez makes up the Campo de Piedra Pómez Natural Protected Area, a protected area of Catamarca Province.
 It was among the finalists in the "Seven Wonders of Argentina" contest but was not selected when the results were announced in 2019.
+The area is also part of the Lagunas altoandinas y puneñas de Catamarca Ramsar site.